13. Graphics#

 We recommend memorising the colours in the default palette:

-palette() # default palette
+palette() # get current palette

-These are[3], in order: black, red, green, blue, cyan, magenta, yellow, and grey; see[4] Figure 13.10 for an illustration.
+These are[3], in order: black, red, green, blue, cyan, magenta, yellow, and grey; see[4] Figure 13.10.

 k <- length(palette())